ModelEngineering/TemplateSB/README.md

 # SbStar
-SbStar is a template pre-processor for Antimony models, models that are used in the Tellurium system to describe chemical kinetics.
+SbStar is a template pre-processor for Antimony, a system for expression kinetics models in Tellurium.
 The name SbStar is a combination of the chemical symbol for the element antimony and the use of the the star ("*") operator in templates such as regular expressions.

 The motivation for SbStar is as follows.
 Often, realistic kinetics models require representing a large number of reactions.
 The resulting model is difficult to write, and difficult to understand.